harbour/core/README.md

-one core library or all core libraries, or all contrib packages, you have to do everything the same way as for a full build, the only difference is that you first have to go into the specific source directory you want to build.
-When starting GNU Make, all components under that dir will be built:
+one core library or all core libraries, or all contrib packages, you have to do everything the same way as for a full build, the only difference is that you first have to go into the specific source directory you'd like to build.
+When starting GNU Make, all components under that directory will be built:

     cd src/rtl
     <make> [clean]